 - Critics' pick

-The Broad, a 120,000 square-foot, $140-million dollar museum, won’t open to the public until late 2014.
-But in the meanwhile they’re getting artists and other public figures featured in their collection to give free talks around LA.
+The Broad, a 120,000 square-foot, $140-million dollar museum, won’t open to the public until 2015 but in the meantime, they’re getting artists and other public figures featured in their collection to give talks around LA.